CSA Share FAQ

 If you are unable to make it during the allotted CSA pick-up you have two options.

 Option #1 – Find a friend

 If you know you’re not going to make it to the pick-up, get a friend or family member to come and grab your produce for you.
 If you choose this option, please give them the run-down of how our pick-up operation works.
 We wouldn’t want your mom to walk away with someone else’s broccoli!
-Please be sure to remind them about our packaging rules (see Our Practices section).
+Please be sure to remind them about our packaging rules (see Our Practices section) as well.

 How is my CSA basket packaged?